QuantResearchClub/SARIMAX-vs-LGBM/ProjectDescription.md

 - Measure the momentum of an asset's price to determine trends and predict reversals
 - Measure recent prices on a scale of 0 to 100, with measurements above 80 indicating that an asset is overbought and measurements below 20 indicating that it is oversold.

+Overbought (超买) refers to a security that trades at a price level above its true (or intrinsic) value.
+Traders may expect a price correction or trend reversal, so they may sell the security

+Oversold (超卖) refers to a security that trades at a price level below its true value (lower than it should be).
+Traders may expect a price correct or trend reversal, so they may buy the security

 Stochastic oscillator charting generally consists of two lines: one reflecting the actual value of the oscillator for each session (%K) and one reflecting its three-day simple moving average (%D).
 These two lines are used to show the relationship between current and past prices.
 Because price is thought to follow momentum, the intersection of these two lines is considered to be a signal that a reversal may be in the works, as it indicates a large shift in momentum from day to day.

 Stochastics oscillator and the Relative Strength Index (RSI—another popular technical indicator) “capture” these wave-like price swings within certain limits, allowing you to measure the strength or “momentum” of these fluctuation

+RSI:
-RSI: The relative strength index (RSI) is a momentum indicator used in technical analysis.
+The relative strength index (RSI) is a momentum indicator used in technical analysis.

 Difference between RSI and stochastic oscillator:

 The stochastic oscillator is predicated on the assumption that closing prices should close in the same general direction as the current trend.
 RSI tracks overbought and oversold levels by measuring the velocity of price movements.
 But both of them are used as overbought/oversold indicators.

 ```math